Convoy takes remains of fallen Arizona firefighters home

-PHOENIX A solemn procession of 19 white hearses carrying the remains of firefighters killed battling an Arizona wildfire traveled to the crew's hometown of Prescott from Phoenix on Sunday, accompanied by police motorcycle outriders as onlookers lined the route, saluting and waving American flags in honor of the fallen men.
+PHOENIX A solemn procession of 19 white hearses carrying the remains of firefighters killed battling an Arizona wildfire left Phoenix accompanied by police motorcycle outriders on Sunday on a final journey passing through the crew's hometown.

-Bagpipers played a dirge and an honor guard of firefighters and police officers stood to attention as the caravan pulled slowly away from the Maricopa County Medical Examiner's office shortly after midday.
+An honor guard of firefighters and police officers stood to attention as the caravan pulled slowly away from the Maricopa County Medical Examiner's office shortly after midday as bagpipers played a dirge.

 The convoy passed beneath a large U.S. flag suspended from crossed fire ladders over a street leading to the Arizona capitol flanked with fire trucks as it headed for Prescott Valley, about 100 miles north of Phoenix.